 4. Sprinkler and Septic Systems

-Among the more expensive household repairs are those affecting these water-related systems.
+Among the more expensive household repairs are those affecting water-related systems like sprinklers or septic systems.
 While they might be covered by a manufacturer, installer, or extended warranties, they are usually excluded from standard home warranties.

 5. Installation of New Equipment